Out of the Cold

 Previous presentations are available at the Compassionate Justice Audio Library

 Each year ESG hosts two Rummage Sales – one in the Fall, and one in the Spring.
 The rummage sale facilitates good stewardship by providing an opportunity for people to donate items they no longer need and offers needed household items to members of the community at low prices while supporting many Community Outreach Partners who collect items that support their various programs.

-Save the date for our FALL SALE!
-ESG’s next Rummage sale is on Saturday, October 14, 2017.
+Save the date for our SPRING SALE!
+ESG’s next Rummage sale is on Saturday, April 21, 2018.

 a local outreach project